Pool Maintenance Basics & So Much More

 To make adjustments and balance your pool water, you will be adding a certain amount of a chemical, based on the amount of water in your pool and how far your reading is currently from the suggested ideal range.
 So you need to know how many gallons of water are in your pool.
 Link to pool gallon chart.

 Ideal Chemical Ranges

 - Calcium: 200-400

 - pH: 7.4-7.6

 The idea is that you want your water neutral with a residual sanitizer.
 If your water is neutral/balanced, it will feel great on your skin and eyes, and your pool and equipment will last much longer.

 It is possible to have all your chemicals within all the above ideal ranges, but still be scaling or corrosive.
 There is an inverse relationship between Calcium and Alkalinity.
 If they are both on the high side of the acceptable range, you will be scaling/unbalanced, and if they are both on the low side, you will be corrosive/unbalanced.

 I set my Alkalinity first.
-Once your Alkalinity, Calcium, and CYA are properly set, you only need to check their levels once a month. pH and chlorine once or twice a week depending on user load and weather.
+Once you adjust your Alkalinity, Calcium, and CYA, you only need to check their levels once a month. pH and chlorine once or twice a week depending on user load and weather.
 Rain will throw your pool water out of balance from time to time.

 Chances are you are buying most of your chemicals at the local pool store.
 If so, bring them a water sample and have them test it for you.
 Then just buy a tester that reads chlorine and pH.
 You can buy one for like ten bucks on Amazon here.